shaunpalmer/quotes/README.md

 You've still got a clean out the project for all the working folders

-Let's project is a work in progress and not to be used in commercial or final project still ways to go yet Setup the Repo
+Let's project is a work in progress and not to be used in commercial or final project still ways to go yet